ArneCL/BlogPosts/unix-docker-tutorial-expose-service-tomcat.md

     http://172.17.42.1:49173

+If you go back to the docker terminal, you can press

+    ctrl-p then ctrl-q

+to detach from the running container (if you're in gnu screen remember it's ctrl-a ctrl-p).
+You can attach back to it via

+    docker ps
+    # look at the container id
+    docker attach <the container id>
+    # now run more command in bash if you wish

-If you want to be running multiple services and such like, you should look at dockerfiles to automate all this.
+You should next look at dockerfiles to automate all this